snakesonaguy/CL_DEVWKS-2225/README.md

     NSO_PASSWORD=""
 ```

 Your facilitator will provide with you data to populate these variables.
 We will explore more about what this file does in the next section.
+You can now save and close this file.

 ---